'I'm Gonna Get Crushed': Ex-Trump Aide Steve Bannon Pleads His Case In 'The Brink'

 At one point, Bannon kvetches about prototypes for the website and literature of his organization, which he wants to call "The Movement."
 The designs look cheap, not "classic" enough.
 He denounces and browbeats his subordinates by cell phone.

 In the film, Bannon is interviewed by Paul Lewis, a writer for The Guardian.
-Lewis appeared with Klayman and Guirgis Tuesday night in Washington, and acknowledged Bannon's claim of intercontinental importance.
+Lewis appeared with Klayman and Guirgis on Tuesday night in Washington, and acknowledged Bannon's claim of intercontinental importance.
 Nonetheless, Lewis insists, Bannon is simply not a factor in European populism.
 What Bannon is, Lewis adds, is "very effective at portraying himself as enormously important to that movement."

 In the end, that may well have been Bannon's intent in cooperating in the making of The Brink.
 But the story the film tells is ultimately quite different.
 The film is scheduled for general release on March 29.